sigmod/sqlpp/document.md

       { "foo": 3 }
     ]

+#### Example

+    SELECT DISTINCT VALUE foo FROM [1, 2, 2, 3] AS foo;

+This version of the query returns:

+    [ 1, 2, 3 ]

 ### <a id="Unnamed_projections">Unnamed projections
-Similar to standard SQL, SQL++ supports unnamed projections, for which names are generated.
-The name generation falls into three cases:
+Similar to standard SQL, SQL++ supports unnamed projections (a.k.a, unnamed `SELECT` clause items), for which names are generated.
+Name generation has three cases:

-  * if the projection expression is a variable reference expression, the generated name is the same as the name of the variable;
+  * If a projection expression is a variable reference expression, its generated name is the name of the variable.
-  * if the projection expression is a field access expression, the generated name is same as the string of the last identifier in the expression;
+  * If a projection expression is a field access expression, its generated name is the last identifier in the expression.
-  * for all other cases, the query processor will generate a unique name.
+  * For all other cases, the query processor will generate a unique name.

 #### Example

-    SELECT substr(user.name, 1), user.alias
+    SELECT substr(user.name, 10), user.alias
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     WHERE user.id = 1;

-It outputs:
+This query outputs:

     [
-      { "$1": "MargaritaStoddard", "alias": "Margarita" }
+      { "$1": "Stoddard", "alias": "Margarita" }
     ]

-In the result, `$1` is the generated name for `substr(user.name, 1)`, while `alias` is the generated name for `substr(user.name, 1)`.
+In the result, `$1` is the generated name for `substr(user.name, 1)`, while `alias` is the generated name for `user.alias`.

-### <a id="Abbreviatory_field_access_expressions">Abbreviatory field access expressions
+### <a id="Abbreviatory_field_access_expressions">Abbreviated Field Access Expressions
-Similar to standard SQL, field access expressions can be abbreviatory when there is no ambiguity.
-In the next example, variable `user` is the only possible variable reference for field `id`, `name` and `alias` and thus it can be omitted in the query.
+As in standard SQL, SQL++ field access expressions can be abbreviated (not recommended) when there is no ambiguity.
+In the next example, the variable `user` is the only possible variable reference for fields `id`, `name` and `alias` and thus could be omitted in the query.

 #### Example

-    SELECT substr(name, 1), alias
+    SELECT substr(name, 10) AS lname, alias
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     WHERE id = 1;

-It outputs:
+Outputs:

     [
-      { "$1": "MargaritaStoddard", "alias": "Margarita" }
+      { "lname": "Stoddard", "alias": "Margarita" }
     ]

-## <a id="Unnest_clauses">Unnest clauses
+## <a id="Unnest_clauses">`UNNEST` Clause
-For each input tuple, an Unnest clause flatterns an expression that returns a collection into individual items and produces multiple tuples, each of which is the original input tuple augmented with a flattened item.
+For each input tuple, an `UNNEST` clause flattens an expression that returns a collection into individual items, producing multiple tuples, each of which is the expression's original input tuple augmented with a flattened item from the collection.

+> MC: STOPPED HERE FOR THE MOMENT....

 ### <a id="Inner_unnests">Inner unnests
 The next example shows a query that retrieves the organizations that the selected user has worked in, using the `UNNEST` clause to unnest the nested collection `employment` in the user's record.